Halesowen Abbey: Other estates

 John Dudley was one of those who had profited from the improvidence of his second cousin, John Sutton, 3rd Baron Dudley.
-In 1537 he had acquired from him a package of estates and lordships around Dudley, including Dudley Castle itself.
+In 1537, he had acquired from him a package of estates and lordships around Dudley, including Dudley Castle itself.
 Although Dudley had paid £4000, there was some sympathy for his relative, who became known as "Lord Quondam."
 The unfortunate baron died in September 1553, shortly after the Duke of Northumberland's execution, and was succeeded by his son, Edward Sutton, 4th Baron Dudley.
-As she regarded him as one of her valued supporters, Queen May restored Dudley Castle to him, although she had earlier granted it to John Lyttelton, and rewarded him further with estates confiscated from John Dudley.
-Among these were Harborne, Rowley and Smethwick, all formerly important estates of Halesowen Abbey.
+As she regarded him as one of her valued supporters, Queen Mary restored Dudley Castle to him.
+However, she had earlier granted it to John Lyttelton and further rewarded him with estates confiscated from John Dudley.
+Among these were Harborne, Rowley, and Smethwick, all formerly important estates of Halesowen Abbey.
 Edward Sutton, 5th Baron Dudley, who succeeded to the title in 1586, was soon in deep financial difficulties and was pursued by the Privy Council for failure to maintain his family, as well as facing the Star Chamber over his violent feud with the Lytteltons.
-In 1604 he conveyed Harborne and Smethwick by fine of lands to Charles Cornwallis for £400.
-The manor was described as containing 100 messuages, 10 cottages, 10 tofts, 100 gardens, 400 acres of land, 100 of meadow, 400 of pasture and 60 of woods.
-Cornwallis had a colourful political and diplomatic career as a member of the Blessed Parliament and ambassador to Spain, and spent a year in the Tower of London when his anti-Scottish views upset James I. Although a Suffolk man and a Norfolk landowner, he spent time at Harborne in his later years and died there in 1629.
+In 1604, he conveyed Harborne and Smethwick by fine of lands to Charles Cornwallis for £400.
+The manor was described as containing 100 messuages, 10 cottages, 10 tofts, 100 gardens, 400 acres of land, 100 of meadow, 400 of pasture, and 60 of woods.
+Cornwallis had a colourful political and diplomatic career as a member of the Blessed Parliament and ambassador to Spain, and spent a year in the Tower of London when his anti-Scottish views upset James I. Although a Suffolk man and a Norfolk landowner, he spent his later years at Harborne, where he died in 1629.
 His eldest son, the essayist William Cornwallis, predeceased him so the manor of Harborne and Smethwick passed to his grandson Charles, who sold it to Thomas Foley in 1661.
-Thereafter the manor and its lands were sold on at intervals.
+Thereafter, the manor and its lands were sold on at intervals.
 By the early 20th century the lord of the manor was the Marquess of Anglesey and Lord Calthorpe a major landowner.
-(Note: Calthorpe is still remembered in the region by the park which bears his name, which he formally presented to Birmingham (although it was created by his father), and as the donor of the site for the University of Birmingham.)
+(Note: Calthorpe is still remembered in the region by the park which bears his name, which he formally presented to Birmingham (although his father created it), and as the donor of the site for the University of Birmingham.)